unpoly/unpoly/design/unpoly2-slides.md

 Tooltips are gone
 =================

-The tooltip component has been removed from Unpoly.
+The tooltip component has been removed from Unpoly 2.

 We want to focus on things that are hard to implement in userland.